simonberner/advent-of-code-2023/README.md

 ## Notes
 ### Driven by Tests (TDD)
-I have used TDD for solving each puzzle.
+I am using TDD for solving each puzzle.
 This means:
-1. I first wrote a failing test
+1. I first write one or more failing test/s
-2. Then I implemented the "simplest" possible solution till the test passed
+2. Then I implement the "simplest" possible solution code till the test/s passes
-3. Finally I refactored the code (till the test passed again)
+3. Finally I refactor the solution code (till the test/s passes again)
 ### Testing with Jest
 #### ECMAScript Modules
 - Using ECMAScript modules in Jest is still experimental!